JoelBrice/Java101/README.md

-# Java 101
+# Python 101
-Learning Java.
-From a to z personal development
+A brief revision of Python step by step from scratch.